hongshuochen/2021Fall-EE538-HW2/README.md

 Input: pattern = "abc", strs = {USC, wins}\
 Output: false

-Please indicate the time complexity.

 Write several tests using GTest for your function in [tests/q8_student_test.cc](tests/q8_student_test.cc).

 Please create your test cases and run the following command to verify the functionality of your program.
 ```
 bazel test tests:q8_student_test
 ```

+Please indicate the time complexity: